The 10 Android VPNs actually worth installing

 Ten apps.
 Three months of trip-testing on Pixel 8a, Galaxy S24, and OnePlus 12 across Wi-Fi 6, 5G, and hotel networks.
+The best held their throughput to within 10% of the raw line; the weakest free tiers ran dry inside a week.
 Here are the Android VPNs that earned the install.

 The premium field has narrowed to five brands plus a handful of specialists.
 Four verifiable things separate them: sustained WireGuard speed, audit history and jurisdiction, Android streaming reliability, and the renewal price after the intro year.